• Skip to primary navigation

 Baking with almond flour isn't something that we did when growing up, it wasn't until later in life that I began experimenting with different flours and also often times minimizing the amount of sweets and breads I eat (don't worry, I still eat all of those things).
 As I get older, I do try and be mindful of the amount of sugar I take in and try to find other ways to enjoy treats.

-These soft almond cookies happen to be gluten free and sweetened just slightly with honey - they are protein packed from almond flour and almond butter.
+These soft almond cookies happen to be gluten free and sweetened just slightly with honey - they are super filling both the almond flour and almond butter.
 Of course a hint of sweetness from the dark chocolate as well.
 You won't be surprised when you make these weekly and enjoy 3 or 4 at a time!

 Almond Flour vs Almond Meal?